truzo/tomango-2018/site/content/strategy.md

 ---
-title: Strategy
+title: Making a difference
+hideCta: true
+lineCta: true
 ---

 Imagine it’s three years from today.

-We’re meeting for a coffee, and you’re very happy with your progress over the last three years.
+We’re meeting for a coffee, and you’re very happy with how things have gone over the last three years.

 What’s happened in that time to make you so happy?